zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec05.md

      * Output the message tag matching the set name with the list of name server name and IP pair from the subset (key tag and code) plus the key tag, the algorithm number, algorithm description and algorithm mnemonic from the table in section "[Classification of algorithms]".
+Exclude algorithm description and algorithm mnemonic if not listed for the tag in [Summary].
    * Sets:
      * *[DS05_ALGO_DEPRECATED]*
      * *[DS05_ALGO_RESERVED]*